himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 Comments = "True"
 +++

-After years of planning and months of keeping my eye on prices while conducting deep research...
-I have upgrade a bunch of components in Charmeleon, my Linux workstation.
-What started as a cpu + ram upgrade eventually also included a new motherboard and secondary gpu.
-Here is what I selected and why.
+After months following prices while planning...
+I have upgrade several major components in my Linux workstation, Charmeleon.
+What started as an eventual cpu + ram upgrade has now also included a new motherboard and secondary gpu.
+Here is what I selected for each part, and why.

 <!--more-->